farcaster-project/RFCs/user-stories.md

 A maker offer is composed of:

- * The Arbitrating-Accordant blockchain identifier, e.g. BTC-XMR
+ * The Arbitrating/Accordant blockchain identifier, e.g. BTC-XMR; *Must indentify: blockchain chain and asset traded.
+E.g. bitcoin on mainnet or bitcoin on testnet.
+This can be done through a `chain_hashes` parameter.*
  * The arbitrating blockchain asset amount
  * The accordant blockchain asset amount
  * The timelock durations used during the swap
+ * The fee calculation strategy; *This might be static, within a range, or define as a function*
- * The future maker swap role (Alice or Bob)
+ * The future maker swap role (Alice or Bob); *Taker role is derived from this as the protocol always have one Alice and one Bob*

 ##### Maker's public offer

-A maker public offer is a maker offer plus daemon parameters, such as the onion service or other options detailing how to connect to the daemon.
+A maker public offer is an extended maker offer with daemon's network parameters, such as the onion service or other options detailing how to connect to the daemon.

 The maker public offer must be as user friedly as possible, as it is the responsability to the user to share this public offer with potential counter-party via maker's prefered communication channels.